yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @return The mobile of this User.
+         * @return The mobile of this user.
          */
         public String getMobile() {
             return mobile;